 - Those that require a reward to refer their friends to you.

-For example, in a previous blog post, we wrote that many of our customers focus on the following areas when developing goals:
+Many of our customers focus on the following areas when developing goals:

 - Increasing the overall number of customers at a lower customer acquisition cost (CAC)